 The Trouble with Keynotes

 In the early days of On Point, I was invited to give the keynote address that kicked off a 3-day entrepreneurship event.
 I had a month to prepare and was given a time limit of 30-45 minutes.
-I may have mentioned in previous posts that I have four children… who are oftentimes my best (and worst) critics when I’m rehearsing a talk.
-I don’t exactly have large blocks of time to rehearse a 45-minute talk three times in one day.
+I may have mentioned in previous posts that I have four children… I don’t exactly have large blocks of time to rehearse a 45-minute talk three times in one day.
 And I know you don’t either.

 Keynotes and TED talks are unique.
-Often, slides are frowned upon.
+Slides are often frowned upon.
 That means no cheat sheet, no prompts.
 Some venues provide a floor monitor, but not so for me.
 I had to know this talk from start to finish.
 And I refuse – as I tell my clients regularly – I absolutely refuse to memorize a talk.
 It’s way too risky, for reasons explained later.

 So I got to thinking…how can I rehearse, without really rehearsing?